drish/hyperb/README.md

 ## Usage Examples

-After configuring a `client`, you can do the following things.
+After configuring a `client`, you can run the following examples.

 **get api version**